shalinwal/project-tomcat/README.md

 dockerhub-push-pull : Username with password for pushing images to docker hub kubeconfig : Secret file.
 Provide the kubeconfig file for your target deployment cluster where the deployment should be done.
+             When deployToLocal = true, this variable need not be provided.

 ## Running the Jenkins pipeline